postmanlabs/pmquickstarts/site/pmguides/src/galaxy_testing_and_automation/galaxy_testing_and_automation.md

 ### Step 1: Get the array

 In the **Tests** tab you'll see comments again for each step.
-First get the response array in a variable and write the length out to the console–**Send** and check the console:
+First get the response array in a variable and write the length out to the console–-**Send** and check the console:

 ```js
 const phones = pm.response.json().results;